 The faucets are exactly the same but the different model numbers allow each seller to claim that:

-The faucet must be exclusive and have the lowest price because is the only seller with that particular model number.
+The faucet must be exclusive and have the lowest price because the retailer is the only seller on earth with that particular model number.

 This marketing sleight-of-hand is not unique to Forious faucets.
 All of the major faucet companies, including do very much the same thing.